Columbia Silver Ridge Convertible Pants Review

 Our Analysis and Test Results

 These hiking pants offer a very lightweight option for general outdoor use.
-They will thrive in very warm climates, and also have the option to convert into shorts when things get truly hot.
+They will thrive in hot climates, and also can convert into shorts when things get truly hot.
 However, when compared to other pants on the market, these pants do not excel.
-While they are the most affordable option in this review, one lanky tester wearing this contender suffered from poor mobility, a restrictive fit, and an unfashionable shorts option.
-With the constrictions in the thighs and crotch, we felt uncomfortable whenever we were in these pants, and didn't really enjoy hiking in them.
-For a very lightweight and breathable option, we recommend checking out the Outdoor Research Ferrosi, or the Prana Stretch Zion Convertible Pants if you are sold on convertible pants.
+While they are the most affordable option in this review, one lanky tester wearing this contender suffered from reduced mobility, a restrictive fit, and an unfashionable shorts option.
+With the constrictions in the thighs and crotch, we felt uncomfortable whenever we were in these pants and didn't enjoy hiking in them.
+For a very lightweight and breathable option, we recommend checking out the Outdoor Research Ferrosi Pants, or the Prana Stretch Zion Convertible Pants if you are sold on convertible pants.

 Comfort and Mobility

-This contender offer the least versatility of all those we tested.
+This contender offers the least versatility of all those we tested.
 They lack warmth for longer high elevation hikes and impede movement at other times.
 They generally do not provide the flexibility needed for fast-paced activities.
 We found that they do not have a DWR coating (discussed more in the weather resistance section), which led them to soak through almost instantly in even light rain.
-With such water absorption, they dried out exceptionally slow, so we think they would be a real liability if wet conditions are encountered.
+With such water absorption, they dried out exceptionally slow, so we think they would be a real liability in wet conditions.
 While they are convertible, we found the shorts to ride a bit high and feel a bit silly, and didn't feel inspired to wear them as such.